uncatcrea/wpak-addon-googleanalytics/README.md

 Google Analytics for WP-AppKit comes with the following features:

-* iOS and Android support
+* Android support
 * Google Analytics SDK installation
 * Auto-tagging (ie. screens and events are automatically tracked with convenient naming)

-This add-on currently supports and is tested with iOS and Android only.
+This add-on currently supports and is tested with Android only.

 # Is There A Documentation?